 This is one of the more limited-use smart plugs out there, in that it only works with lamps, but if you’re looking to turn a traditional lamp into a dimmable one, the Caseta is your best option.
 Along with being able to control the switch through the app or the remote, it has actual buttons to adjust the dimmer, as well as an on/off switch.
 That makes the hardware quite a bit larger than most other smart plugs, but it also makes it much easier to use for anyone who might be a little less tech savvy.
 And because it has two outlets, you can use it to control two lamps at the same time.

 The best smart plug for smart homes that aren’t controlled by Alexa or Google Assistant

-The majority of smart plugs will work with Alexa or Google Assistant, but when you need a Wi-Fi smart plug that is compatible with other types of smart-home systems, I recommend the iHome ISP6X.
-As an Apple device, it’s the best smart plug for Apple’s HomeKit, but it is so versatile as to be a good pick for almost anyone who has a smart-home system already in place — whether that’s Alexa, Google Assistant, IFTTT, Nest, Samsung SmartThings, or Wink.
+The majority of smart plugs will work with Alexa or Google Assistant, but when you need a Wi-Fi smart plug that is compatible with other types of smart-home systems, I recommend the iHome iSP6X.
+It’s the best smart plug for Apple’s HomeKit, but it is so versatile as to be a good pick for almost anyone who has a smart-home system already in place.
+(Along with Alexa and Google Assistant, the iHome works with IFTTT, Nest, Samsung SmartThings, and Wink.)
 The iSP6X is more expensive than some options, but it’s a high-quality device with excellent scheduling capabilities.
 For example, you could plug your TV into it and schedule it to turn on at 6 p.m. and turn off at 10 p.m. when you’re on vacation.

 The best outdoor smart plug